der-lukas/framer-Symbols/README.md

 # Create buttonInstanceOne
 buttonInstanceOne = new Button
 	x: Align.center
 	y: 100
 	...

 # Create buttonInstanceTwo
 buttonInstanceTwo = new Button
 	x: Align.center
 	y: 200
 	...

 buttonInstanceTwo.addSymbolState('specific', button_specific)
 ```

-... now `buttonInstanceOne` has the state `default` and `buttonInstanceTwo` has the 2 states `default` and `special`.
+... now `buttonInstanceOne` has the state `default` and `buttonInstanceTwo` has the 2 states `default` and `specific`.

 [Try the buttons protoype](https://framer.cloud/qjNTq/)